Medicine Wheel: Ancient Native American Wisdom

 Medicine Wheel: meaning

-The original medicine wheels were stone artifacts built by the native peoples who lived in what is now the northwestern United States and southwestern Canada.
-They were first called "medicine wheels" in the 1800s.
-In Native American usage, medicine refers to anything that promotes harmony, and illness is considered to be a lack of harmony within a person or between a person and their loved ones.
+These constructions were first called "medicine wheels" in the 1800s.
+This is not by chance.
+Indeed, among Native Americans, medicine refers to anything that promotes harmony.
+Conversely, an illness is considered a lack of harmony within a person or between a person and their loved ones.

 Medicine wheels took many forms, but most had a central stone cairn, one or more concentric stone circles, and several stone lines radiating outward from the center